The Mothers Of Invention, as themselves:

 Little green scratchy ones

-And green scratchy munchkin
+An' green scratchy

 Munchkins get me hot

-Munchkins get me, get me hot
+Munchkins get me get me ee

 Hot!

-Gets her real hot
+Gets her real hot!

-Why don't you strap on this here bunch
+Why don't you strap on

-Of cardboard boxes, daddy-o?
+Of cardboard boxes, daddy-o

-Joy of my desiring
+(Joy of my desiring)

-You'll certainly look suave and get me hot
+You'll certainly look suave

-Hot, hot, get me hot and
+And get me hot

 If there's one thing I really get off on